Kodular/Documentation/docs/components/lego-mindstorms/ev3/ev3-touch-sensor.md

 |:----:|:-------:|
 |boolean|False|

-Specifies whether the Pressed event should fire when the touch sensor is   pressed.
+Specifies whether the Pressed event should fire when the touch sensor ispressed.

 ### Released Event Enabled